pawroman/links/README.md

 You can find out more about me at: [pawroman.dev](https://pawroman.dev)

-All the links are tested after every commit and weekly using [GitHub Actions](https://github.com/pawroman/links/actions), but if you see anything that's not working, please let me know!
+All the links are tested after every commit and daily using [GitHub Actions](https://github.com/pawroman/links/actions), but if you see anything that's not working, please let me know!